Frequently Asked Questions

 Are there any special requirements to serve as a Guardian?

-Yes, we’ve established locally that all Guardians must be 69 years of age or younger, able bodied, and in good health to endure the rigors of the trip while supporting their assigned veteran.
+Yes, all Guardians must be 69 years of age or younger, able bodied, and in good health to endure the rigors of the trip while supporting their assigned veteran.
 Must be able to push the veteran in a wheelchair as needed, and at times carry approximately 40 lbs. of luggage (backpacks) while doing so.
 Honor Flight San Antonio Guardian Coordinator will interview each applicant and decide if they are qualified.
 See Guardian tab for more information.